Garcinia indica

 Garcinia indica, a plant in the mangosteen family (Clusiaceae), commonly known as kokum, is a fruit-bearing tree that has culinary, pharmaceutical, and industrial uses.
 It grows primarily in India's Western Ghats: in the states of Maharashtra, Goa, Karnataka and Kerala.
 It is considered as an endemic species to the Western Ghats and forests in India.
+It grows in coastal and foothill moist forests up to 1,000 metres elevation with more than 2,500 mm of average annual rainfall.
+It favors lateritic alluvial soils with a depth of one or more metres and pH of 6.7.

+The species was first described as Brindonia indica by Louis Marie Aubert du Petit Thouars in 1806.
+In 1823 Jacques Denys Choisy placed the species in genus Garcinia as G. indica.

 Plant description

 Garcinia indica is a medium-sized evergreen tree.
 It grows to a height of about 18 m.
 The tree has drooping branches.

 The berries ripen in the summer.
 They are spherical with a diameter of about 5 cm.
 They have indentations on the top, on the stalk, and on the bottom.
 Each berry has 5 to 8 seeds surrounded by a sweet and sour pulp that contains some fibers.
 They are initially green, but turn red as they ripen.